Home » Bicycle Touring » Bicycle Touring Gear » Best Bike Lights for Road Cycling, Commuting, MTB and Touring

 > I wish it lasted longer on a full charge

-The NiteRider Lumina Pro 1200 Front Bike Light is a great bike light for several reasons.
+The NiteRider Lumina Pro 1200 Front Bike Light is one of the best-rated bike lights for several reasons.

 First off, it can offer up to a staggering 1200 lumens.
 Most riders will not need it that high.
 On the 800 lumens setting, it will last for one and a half hours.
 And on medium brightness at 400 lumens it will last up to 3 hours.